Department of Health and Rehabilitation Sciences

 OTHS 6125.
 Rural Practice: Delivery and Access.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).

 Focus on local rural communities and contexts as it impacts occupational therapy practice, service, and accessibility.
-Focus on social determinants of health, community and diverse population needs.
+Focus on social determinants of health, community and rural population needs.
 Introduction to contexts, public health, welfare and accessibility to health services.
 May include observations and engagement in local community.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6135.
 Rural Practice: Groups and Innovations.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).

 Focus on rural communities and contexts as it impacts occupational therapy practice, service, and accessibility.
-Focus on social determinants of health, community and diverse population needs.
+Focus on social determinants of health and community population needs.
 Application of gradation, adaptation, consultation and innovative interventions based on community/population/group needs.
 May include observations and engagement in local community.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6145.
 Rural Practice: Outcomes and Funding.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).